USEPA/haztrak/docs/haztrak_book/src/design/sdd.md

 We intentionally do not aim for 100% code coverage with our test suite because, what inevitably happens, is the test suite contains a bunch of low quality tests.

+The Haztrak project uses the [pytest framework](https://docs.pytest.org/en/7.2.x/) for testing the backend python services to write readable, [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) tests.

+For more information, see our [chapter on testing](./testing.md)

 ## Requirements